-Outbreak Update: Since 4 May 2021, no new cases or deaths from Ebola virus disease (EVD) have been reported in Guinea.
-Cumulatively 23 cases of EVD, with 12 deaths (CFR: 52.1%), and 10 recoveries have been reported.
+Outbreak Update: Since 11 May 2021, no new cases or deaths from Ebola virus disease (EVD) have been reported in Guinea.
+Cumulatively 23 cases, 12 deaths (CFR: 52.1%), and 10 recoveries of EVD have been reported.
 This includes five health workers.
-The last confirmed EVD case and death was reported on 4 April 2021 (35 days ago).
-A 42-days countdown was officially started on 8 May 2021 to declare the end of Guinea's EVD outbreak.
+The last confirmed EVD case and death was reported on 4 April 2021 (42 days ago).
+A 42-day countdown was started on 8 May 2021 to declare the end of Guinea's EVD outbreak.

 Member States bordering Guinea continue to remain vigilant.
-Sierra Leone has reported 44 alerts since the onset of EVD in Guinea.
-Forty-two were investigated and tested negative for Ebola virus; two were notified after burial.
+Sierra Leone has reported 45 alerts since the onset of EVD in Guinea.
+Forty-two of these alerts were investigated and tested negative for Ebola virus; two were notified after burial.

-Figure 1: New (a) and cumulative (b) cases reported by day in Guinea, 15 January - 11 May 2021.
+Figure 1: New (a) and cumulative (b) cases reported by day in Guinea, 15 January - 18 May 2021.